 Writing off the debt this way, incidentally, does not relieve the debtor of the obligation to pay.
 The seller undertakes the write off in the interest of accounting accuracy, but the customer is still liable for the debt.
-The seller retains every right to pursue payment by other legal means, such s engaging a collection service or filing a law suit.
+The seller retains every right to pursue payment by other legal means, such as engaging a collection service or filing a lawsuit.

-See the encyclopedia entry for balance sheet for a more detailed version of the above sheet.
-For working examples of interrelated financial statements and a full coverage of financial statement metrics, see Financial Metrics Pro.
+See the encyclopedia entry Balance sheet for more explanation of the above statement.
+For working examples of interrelated financial statements and coverage of financial statement metrics, see Financial Metrics Pro.

 Writing off the debt in this way directly impacts two accounting system accounts: Bad debt expense, Allowance for doubtful accounts.
 Changes in these accounts affect others, and, in turn, affect a firm's accounting statements.

 Income Statement Impact

 Under accrual accounting, the company claims sales earned during the period, including those that are still "payable."
 Accounts receivable itself is not an Income statement line item, but the receivable balance is part of the Income statement item Total net sales Revenues.